denisdefreyne/rcpu/README.md

 Very much work in progress.

+## Building

+You will need [Crystal](http://crystal-lang.org/) to build RCPU.
+Once you have Crystal, run <kbd>make</kbd>, which will generate the compiled assembler and emulator binaries in the current directory.

 ## Usage

-To assemble a file, use _rcpu-assemble_, passing the input filename (with the _rcs_ extension).
+To assemble a file, use _assemble_, passing the input filename (with the _rcs_ extension).
 This will generate a corresponding _rcb_ file.
 For example:

-	% ./bin/rcpu-assemble samples/counter.rcs
+	% ./assemble samples/counter.rcs

 To run a file, use _rcpu-emulate_, passing the input filename (with the _rcb_ extension).
 For example:

-	% ./bin/rcpu-emulate samples/counter.rcb
+	% ./emulate samples/counter.rcb

 The _rcs_ extension is used for **RC**PU **s**ource files, while _rcb_ is for **RC**PU **b**inary (i.e. compiled) files.